aaronsbytes/ddgcapi/README.md

 ---

+# How it works

+The concept is really easy.
+First a request is sent to the `/status` endpoint.
+This request holds the `X-Vqd-Accept: 1` header, which tells DuckDuckGo to give us a token.
+The token will be returned in the requests response headers.
+From here on, you can send requests to the `/chat` endpoint and get the response as long as you include the token header in each request.

+---

 ## Why ?

 I had an internship for which i had to make some C# applications.
 This is what i came up with since i use duck.ai relatively frequently.